What is HHT?

 - Frequent nosebleeds

-- Telangiectasias found on the mouth, lips, tongue, and fingertips
+- Telangiectasias found on the mouth, lips, tongue and fingertips

-- Internal AVMs found in the lungs, brain, liver, and intestines
+- Internal AVMs found in the lungs, brain, liver and intestines

 - A family history of HHT

 Nosebleeds are caused by telangiectasias in the nose.
-Almost all people with HHT will develop frequent nosebleeds not linked with trauma.
+Almost all people with HHT will develop frequent nosebleeds not linked to trauma.
 Nosebleeds can occur as often as several times a day but are often less frequent.
 It is common for the nosebleeds to occur overnight for no reason.
 The chance of having nosebleeds increases with age.

-Internal AVMs cannot be seen on physical exam by a doctor so people with HHT may not know they have any.
+Internal AVMs cannot be seen on physical exam by a doctor, so people with HHT may not know they have any.
 Imaging such as CT scans, MRIs and bubble echos are often needed to identify internal AVMs.
 Some people with internal AVMs will have signs of the AVM without knowing they have one.
 For example, a person with a lung AVM may have problems breathing and increased fatigue.

 HHT is caused by genetic changes in one of three genes (ACVRL1, ENG and SMAD4).
 Almost everyone with a clinical diagnosis of HHT will have a change in one of these genes.
-Three other genes have also recently been reported to be found with HHT-like features (GDF2, RASA1, and EPH4).
+Three other genes have also recently been reported to be found with HHT-like features (GDF2, RASA1, and EPHB4).
 Overall, about 10-15% of people with HHT will not be found to have a genetic change in any gene.
-Therefore, some people do have HHT, but it’s not possible to identify the genetic change causing them to have it.
+So, some people do have HHT, but it’s not possible to identify the genetic change causing them to have it.

 Possible Complications

-Lung AVM: 15-50 percent of people with HHT will have a lung AVM.
+Lung AVM: 15-50% of people with HHT will have a lung AVM.
 There is always a risk for rupture with this type of AVM.
 The risk increases during pregnancy.
 People with a lung AVM are also at risk for stroke or brain abscess.
 Other symptoms include migraines and chronic fatigue.

 Spinal AVM: Spinal AVMs are rare in HHT.
-They can cause pain and / or loss of feeling or function in an arm or a leg.
+They can cause pain and/or loss of feeling or function in an arm or a leg.

 Treatment of AVMs